pmb-7684/ST-558-Data-Science-for-Statisticans/README.md

 ### **Pokémon API**

-  Using the pokemon api website, our group requested unstructured to create an instructive vignette.
+  Using [pokemonapi.co,](https://pokeapi.co/) our group created an instructive vignette to assist users with requesting information from the api.
 The vignette is located [here.](https://pmb-7684.github.io/ST558_Project_2/)